Here are more buildings to picture in your mind's eye. Watch out - they become quite complicated!

 Arrange 9 red cubes, 9 blue cubes and 9 yellow cubes into a large 3 by 3 cube.
 No row or column of cubes must contain two cubes of the same colour.

 We start with one yellow cube and build around it to make a 3x3x3 cube with red cubes.
 Then we build around that red cube with blue cubes and so on.
 How many cubes of each colour have we used?

 Take 5 cubes of one colour and 2 of another colour.
 How many different ways can you join them if the 5 must touch the table and the 2 must not touch the table?

-Can you use small coloured cubes to make a 3 by 3 by 3 cube so that each face of the bigger cube contains one of every colour.
+Can you use small coloured cubes to make a 3 by 3 by 3 cube so that each face of the bigger cube contains one of each colour?

 How can you arrange the 5 cubes so that you need the smallest number of Brush Loads of paint to cover them?
 Try with other numbers of cubes as well.

 When intergalactic Wag Worms are born they look just like a cube.
 Each year they grow another cube in any direction.
 Find all the shapes that five-year-old Wag Worms can be.

 This feature brings together tasks which make use of interlocking cubes.